pkourany/PulseSensor_Spark/README.md

 ## Update Oct 24/2016
 Removed the outdated SparkIntervalTimer library code so user can attach the latest Build (IDE) version.

+In order for this app to compile correctly, the following Partible Build (Web IDE) library MUST be attched:
+  >>> SparkIntervalTimer <<<

 ----